 There may come a time when you will be called upon to make medical decisions on behalf of your loved one.
 A medical power of attorney and advanced healthcare directive allow your loved one to designate who will act on his or her behalf and to specify his or wishes regarding medical treatment.
 An attorney can help you draft these documents, and you should provide copies to all of your loved one’s doctors.

 If you need help caring for your loved one, turn to Home Care Assistance.
 Our dedicated caregivers can provide timely medication reminders and transportation to medical appointments, and they can also assist with a wide variety of daily tasks like bathing, grooming, and cooking.
-For more information on the in-home senior care Fort Myers, FL, families count on, call one of our knowledgeable Care Managers today at 239.449.4701.
+For more information on the home care Fort Myers, FL, families count on, call one of our knowledgeable Care Managers today at 239.449.4701.